-Computer output devices receive information out of the computer, carrying data that has been processed by the computer to the user.
-Output devices provide data in different forms like audio, visual and hard copy.
-It is usually used for display, projection or physical reproduction.
-Monitors and printers are two of the most familiar output devices used with a computer.
+Computer output devices receive information from the computer, and carry data that has been processed by the computer to the user.
+Output devices provide data in myriad different forms, some of which include audio, visual, and hard copy media.
+The devices are usually used for display, projection, or for physical reproduction.
+Monitors and printers are two of the most commonly-known output devices used with a computer.

-Computer output devices are all peripheral hardware connected to a computer using cables or wireless networking.
+Computer output devices are all peripheral hardware, and are connected to a computer by cables, or by wireless networking.

 Reasons for Having an Output Device

 A computer can still function without an output device.
 However, without an output device, there’s no way to determine what the computer is doing.
-There is no indicator of errors or the need for additional input.
-For example, you can detach your monitor from your computer, the computer will still function, but it’s not going to be very beneficial.
+There is no indicator of errors, nor of the need for additional input.
+For example, if you detach your monitor from your computer, the computer will still function, but it’s not going to be very helpful.

 Examples of Output Devices

-- Monitor – This is the most common computer output device.
-It creates a visual display for users to view processed data.
+Monitor – This is the most common computer output device.
+It creates a visual display by the use of which users can view processed data.
 Monitors come in various sizes and resolutions.

 Common Types of Monitors

-- Cathode Ray Tube – use phosphorescent dots to generate the pixels that constitute displayed images.
+- Cathode Ray Tube – this uses phosphorescent dots to generate the pixels that constitute displayed images.

-- Flat Panel Screen – use liquid crystals or plasma to produce output.
-Light is passed through liquid crystals to generate the pixels.
+- Flat Panel Screen – this makes use of liquid crystals or plasma to produce output.
+Light is passed through the liquid crystals in order to generate pixels.

-All monitors depend on a video card that is positioned on the computer motherboard or in a special expansion slot.
-The video card sorts out the computer data into image details that the monitors can show.
+All monitors depend on a video card, which is positioned either on the computer motherboard or in a special expansion slot.
+The video card sorts out the computer data into image details that the monitors can then show.

-- Printer – generates a hard copy version of processed data such as documents and photographs.
-The computer transmits the image data to the printer, which then physically recreates the image, usually on paper.
+Printer – this device generates a hard copy version of processed data, like documents and photographs.
+The computer transmits the image data to the printer, which then physically recreates the image, typically on paper.

 Types of Printers

-- Ink Jet – sprays tiny dots of ink on a surface to form an image.
+- Ink Jet – this kind of printer sprays tiny dots of ink onto a surface to form an image.

-- Laser – utilises toner drums that roll through magnetized pigment and then transfer the pigment to a surface.
+- Laser – this type utilises toner drums that roll through magnetized pigment, and then transfers the pigment onto a surface.

-- Dot Matrix – utilises a print head to set in images on a surface, using an ink ribbon.
-This is commonly used from 1980 to 1990.
+- Dot Matrix – dot matrix printers utilise a print head to set images on a surface, using an ink ribbon.
+These printers were commonly used between 1980 and

-- Speakers – are attached to computers for the output of sound.
-Sound cards are required in the computer for speakers to function.
-Speakers range from simple, two-speaker output devices to surround-sound multi-channel units.
+Speakers – speakers are attached to computers to facilitate the output of sound; sound cards are required in the computer for speakers to function.
+The different kinds of speakers range from simple, two-speaker output devices right the way up to surround-sound multi-channel units.

-- Headset – is a combination of speakers and microphone.
-It is mostly used by gamers and is also great tool for communicating with family and friends over the internet using a VOIP software.
+Headset – this is a combination of speakers and microphone.
+It is mostly used by gamers, and is also a great tool for communicating with family and friends over the internet using some VOIP program or other.

-- Projector – is a display device that projects a computer-created image.
+Projector – this is a display device that projects a computer-created image onto another surface: usually some sort of whiteboard or wall.
 The computer transmits the image data to its video card, which then sends the video image to the projector.
-It is usually used for presentations or for viewing videos.
+It is most often used for presentations, or for viewing videos.

-- Plotter – generates a hard copy of a digitally depicted design.
-The design is sent to the plotter through a graphics card and forms the design using a pen.
-It is generally used with engineering applications.
-It basically draws an image using a series of straight lines.
+Plotter – this generates a hard copy of a digitally depicted design.
+The design is sent to the plotter through a graphics card, and the design is formed by using a pen.
+It is generally used with engineering applications, and essentially draws a given image using a series of straight lines.

-CDs and DVDs are both types of optical discs that saves data in a digital format.
-Data is written on the disc, using a laser writer that embeds the data into the disc’s coating.
+CDs and DVDs are two kinds of optical disc which save data in a digital format.
+Data is written onto the disc using a laser writer that embeds the data directly into the disc’s coating.

 A floppy disk is a magnetic storage device.
-A layer of magnetized material is placed within a proactive plastic casing.
-The computer embeds the data into the magnetized material, using a writing head.
+A layer of magnetised material is placed within a proactive plastic casing.
+The computer then embeds the data into the magnetized material, by using a writing head.